davelively14/resurgens/README.md

 #### v0.2 Todo

+- About Me
+  - Add: Traditional path tongue in cheek
+  - Add: Self-taught the modern web
 - PhotoFrame: add content for
   - Charlotte: growing up
   - West Point: minored in CS, completed my thesis using ActionScript to develop a training module for FAR